-- a.
+a.
 Prints of the design concept drawings (T.S., & L) showing the recommended structure or wall.
-This drawing should be accompanied by sufficient roadway drawings, if applicable, to depict the project site, the proposed general alignment and grades, and the approach roadway section. - b.
-Preliminary estimate of project cost.
+This drawing should be accompanied by sufficient roadway drawings, if applicable, to depict the project site, the proposed general alignment and grades, and the approach roadway section.

-F. Subsurface Investigation

-- 1. The subsurface investigation shall take place following T.S., & L approval. - 2.
+- b.
+Preliminary estimate of project cost. - F. Subsurface Investigation - 1.
+The subsurface investigation shall take place following T.S., & L approval. - 2.
 In order to determine the type of foundation, allowable bearing pressures and service-life of culverts, borings will be required at the proposed locations of walls, culverts, and bridge foundations.
 Borings shall be made between ends of walls and box culverts at 75-foot maximum intervals.
 The information obtained should include: elevation of the existing ground at the boring, a description and depth of the material encountered, number of blows per six inches on the sampling spoon, recovery of cored rock, total depth of boring, the water table level, pH range and resistivity of soils and the time of observation. - 3.
 Split spoon samples shall be taken at every change in material and at intervals not exceeding five feet.
 All borings should be drilled to refusal and cored a minimum of five feet into rock. - 4.
 All of the information obtained must be shown on the drawings including the boring logs.
 Borings logs shall also be bound in the project specifications. - 5.
 Reports shall be made in accordance with Chapter I, General Instructions, Section II.
-C.

-G. Final Design

-1. Bridges

-- a.
-General: All components of highway bridge structures shall be designed in accordance with the "Standard Specifications for Highway Bridges" by AASHTO. - b.
-Piers: For bridges over flowing streams, single-column piers, T-piers, and solid-shaft piers should be considered to eliminate the possibility of floating debris being caught between pier columns.
+C. - G. Final Design - 1.
+Bridges - a.
+General: All components of highway bridge structures shall be designed in accordance with latest available AASHTO LRFD Bridge Design Specification available at the time of final submittal. - b.
+Piers: For bridges overflowing streams, single-column piers, "hammerhead" or "T-piers", and solid-shaft piers should be considered to eliminate the possibility of floating debris being caught between pier columns.